secdev02/Network-Support/TESTING_COOKIES.md

 3. Select `test-cookies.json`
 4. You should see: "✅ Cookies Imported - Loaded: 3 cookie(s)"
 5. Click "View Cookies" to verify they're loaded
+6. **Choose window mode:**
+   - Keep "Launch in Incognito/Private Mode" checked (recommended)
+   - OR uncheck to use regular window (will affect your main browser)
-6. Click "Launch Incognito with Cookies"
+7. Click "Launch Session with Cookies"
-7. Open browser console (F12) to see debug logs
+8. Open browser console (F12) to see debug logs

 ### 2. Test with Real HAR File